 The style of nail clippers will depend on you and your dog's preference.
 According to the American Kennel Club at akc.org, there are a few different types of clippers to choose from.
 These include a guillotine-style; it has a hole where you place the nail and a blade that snips it off; these are best for small to mid-sized dogs.

-Scissor clippers, which are best used on large-sized dogs, are exactly as the name suggests, they work like scissors and are preferable on tougher-to-cut nails.
+Scissor clippers, which are best used on large-sized dogs, are exactly as the name suggests, they work like scissors and black nails and are preferable on tougher-to-cut nails.
 Lastly, there are the grinder tools, they grind down the nail so there is no actual clipping needed.
-You may prefer this tool if you know your dog hates to have her nails clipped.
+You may prefer this tool if you know your dog hates to have pet nails clipped.

 Your Nail Grooming Box Should Include: